twbs/bootstrap/site/content/docs/4.3/content/typography.md

 ## Display headings

 Traditional heading elements are designed to work best in the meat of your page content.
 When you need a heading to stand out, consider using a **display heading**—a larger, slightly more opinionated heading style.
-Keep in mind these headings are not responsive by default, but it's possible to enable [responsive font sizes](#responsive-font-sizes).

 <div class="bd-example">
   <div class="display-1 pb-3 mb-3 border-bottom">Display 1</div>